Sara Money, My Banking App Stopped Working and My Money Is at Risk

 A few weeks ago, I wrote about government websites in Cameroon that promise digital services but deliver frustration instead.
 The pattern was clear: poor design, broken features, and no regard for the user.

 Now I want to turn to another sector where digitalisation is supposed to make life easier: banking.
 Mobile banking apps have become essential.
 They let us check balances, transfer money, and pay bills without standing in long queues.
-But what happens when the banking app itself is unreliable, insecure, and missing basic features?
+But what happens when the mobile banking app itself is unreliable, insecure, and missing basic features?

-I decided to document my experience and then looked at what other users are saying.
+So, I decided to document my experience and then looked at what other users are saying.
 The picture is alarming.

 My Personal Experience: A Timeline of Frustration